ddev/ddev-drupal-contrib/README.md

 DDEV integration for developing Drupal contrib projects.
-This project reuses the code and approach from the [Drupal Association's Gitlab CI workflow](https://git.drupalcode.org/project/gitlab_templates/).

 As a general philosophy, your contributed module is the center of the universe.
-You should `git clone` it and this directory becomes the root of your codebase.
+The codebase layout and commands in this project [match the Gitlab CI approach](https://git.drupalcode.org/project/gitlab_templates) from the Drupal Association.

 Install
 ===========